 The Company is subject to various GHG emissions-related legislation and monitors GHG emissions-related legislative developments in all jurisdictions in which we operate.
-Potential new or additional GHG legislation and associated compliance costs, in particular in association with the adoption of the Paris Agreement under the UNFCCC, may have a material impact on the Company.
+All provinces in which the Company operates have implemented carbon pricing mechanisms that meet or exceed the current federal benchmark carbon price of \$20 per tonne, which will increase \$10 per tonne annually until it reaches \$50 per tonne in 2022.
+The direct or indirect costs of compliance with these regulations may have a material adverse effect on the Company's business, financial condition, results of operations and prospects.
+In addition, potential new or additional GHG legislation and associated compliance costs, in particular in association with the adoption of the Paris Agreement under the UNFCCC, may have a material impact on the Company.
+See "Industry Conditions - Climate Change Regulation" in this AIF.

-In particular, key unresolved issues in relation to Canadian federal and provincial GHG regulatory requirements include the form of regulation, an appropriate common facility emissions level, availability and duration of compliance mechanisms and resolution of federal/provincial harmonization agreements.
-The Government of Alberta's Climate Leadership Plan includes measures to reduce methane emissions, implements an emissions limit for oil sands, introduces a broad-based carbon price (with phase-in for the upstream industry), and modifies the existing regulatory system for large emitting facilities (see Industry Conditions - Climate Change Regulation).
+In addition, the Government of Alberta's Climate Leadership Plan includes measures to reduce methane emissions, implements an emissions limit for oil sands, introduces a broad-based carbon price (with phase-in for the upstream industry), and modifies the existing regulatory system for large emitting facilities.
+See "Industry Conditions - Climate Change Regulation" in this AIF.

-Current GHG emissions legislation does not result in material compliance costs, but compliance costs may increase in the future and may impact our operations and financial results.
+Current GHG emissions legislation does not result in material compliance costs, but compliance costs may increase in the future as the federal benchmark carbon price rises in accordance with the Greenhouse Gas Pollution Pricing Act (Canada) and may impact our operations and financial results.
 Given the evolving nature of the debate related to climate change and the control of GHG and resulting requirements, it is not possible to predict the impact of such matters on our operations and financial condition at this time.